honeyfund/node-mysql-script-deploy/README.md

 ## Locking

 When running, mysql-script-deploy locks itself to prevent other instances of mysql-script-deploy from running at the same time.
 This lock only lasts for two minutes so please be patient.

+During development or if you only ever wish to connect one instance to the database, you can use the `disableLocking` flag in options.